You’ve got to see this fun twist on an easy toddler science experiment!

 - Cause and effect

 - Grip strength to squeeze the bottle

 - Hand-eye coordination

-Not only did this activity get us through a good chunk of our snow day morning, but it was a riot for my daughter and so memorable.
-She can’t stop talking about playing “stinky bubbles” and I don’t blame her.
+Not only did this activity get us through a good chunk of our day morning, but it was a riot for my kids and oh so memorable.
+Toddler science experiments are always so memorable.